 Ann Piché is a photo-based artist in Ottawa, Canada.

 A graduate of the School of the Photographic Arts: Ottawa (SPAO), her work has been presented in solo exhibitions in Canada and in group exhibitions internationally.
-She has collaborated with the Departments of Mathematics at the University of Toronto and York University.
-Her work has been supported by the Jackman Humanities Institute at the University of Toronto, the Fields Institute for Research in Mathematical Sciences, the City of Ottawa, and the Ontario Arts Council, and has been published in SHOTS and PhotoED.
-Working in digital photography, her images are not software generated; she constructs them in-camera using light, movement, and hand-built sets.
+Ann’s collaborations include the Departments of Mathematics at the University of Toronto and York University.

 Artist Statement